 Black Lives Matter Principles at School-Wide Assembly

-Students from Kendall Demonstration Elementary School and Model Secondary School for the Deaf wrapped up their observation and celebration of Black History Month on March 27, with a biographical performance and arts program.
+Students from Kendall Demonstration Elementary School (KDES) wrapped up their observation and celebration of Black History Month on March 27, with a biographical performance and arts program at Model Secondary School for the Deaf .

 Deaf students face a lot of hard times.
 Black deaf students, women, women of color still face a lot of oppression.
 But hardship makes you stronger.
 Take the hard times and use the strength to take risks, be brave.

 The second portion of the program focused on Black Lives Matter values and the 13 principles.
-Kendall Demonstration Elementary School students joined Model Secondary students on stage to dance, recite poetry, and present film projects they prepared over the course of Black History Month with guidance from Tara Miles, performing arts instructor at Model Secondary School.
+KDES students went on stage to dance, recite poetry, and present film projects they prepared over the course of Black History Month with guidance from Tara Miles, KDES performing arts instructor.

-Dancers from both schools presented their choreographed performances to celebrate Black empowerment.
+Dancers presented choreographed performances to celebrate Black empowerment.
 Other students presented film projects about equality, Martin Luther King's Dream, and an A-Z Story.
 Other performances included ASL Percussion and impromptu dance lesson to the song 'This Is America' by Childish Gambino.